Infidelity is a traumatic event, but if you are searching for information on forgiving a cheater, you have already taken a few steps forwards.

 - You agree on what commitment means

-- You are open to talk about future vulnerabilities and dangers
+- You are open to talking about future vulnerabilities and dangers

 - You make your relationship a priority